-Here’s a primer on what is included in current monthly income and how to calculate it for the bankruptcy means test form.
+Here we explain what is included in the current monthly income and the calculations necessary for the bankruptcy means test form.

 You must include all of your income, whether it is taxed or not, except the following:

-Here are some examples of income that should be included (this list is not exhaustive):
+Here are some examples of income you should include (this list is not exhaustive):

 If you are employed and get a regular paycheck in the same amount each pay period, it will probably be easy to calculate your CMI.

 But calculating your CMI isn't always straightforward.
 Here are some examples.

 Courts employ various interpretations of what is included in the definition of CMI.
 If your income situation is less than regular, it may be advantageous to consult with a local bankruptcy attorney who knows your local bankruptcy trustee and court's views.
 A good bankruptcy attorney may also be able to advocate for an interpretation of CMI that is advantageous to your situation.